ARMmbed/BLEIntros/Docs/Advanced/GATTEvo.md

-#Custom GATT Service with Evothings
+#Custom GATT service with Evothings

 We're going to create a custom [generic attribute profile (GATT) service](../Introduction/BLEInDepth.md#services-and-profiles-gatt) to blink the LED on an mbed board, and demonstrate using Evothing to create a custom app that communicates with our GATT service.